Aulus Plautius: Career

 The invasion force is generally believed to have landed at Richborough in Kent, although elements may have landed elsewhere (see Site of the Claudian invasion of Britain).
 The Britons, led by Togodumnus and Caratacus of the Catuvellauni, were reluctant to fight a pitched battle, relying instead on guerrilla tactics.
 However, Plautius defeated first Caratacus on the River Medway, then Togodumnus on the River Thames.
 Togodumnus died shortly afterwards, although Caratacus survived and continued to be a thorn in the invaders' side.

 Having reached the Thames River, Plautius halted and sent for Claudius, who arrived with elephants and heavy artillery and completed the march on the Catuvellaunian capital, Camulodunum (Colchester).
 Claudius claimed in a triumphal inscription that he accepted the surrender of 11 British kings at Camulodunum.
 A Roman province was established from the conquered territory and Plautius was appointed its governor.

 Beginning in the year following the successful conquest, the four legions that comprised the provincial garrison proceeded to extend the boundaries of the new province: Legio IX pushed north along the course of what became Ermine Street to construct a camp at what later became Lincoln; Legio XIV advanced into the Midlands along the course of Watling Street, then turned north to set up its base at what later became Leicester; Legio II, under the command of Vespasian, marched through the south reducing over 20 hill forts, conquering the Isle of Wight, and subduing two powerful tribes, to eventually set up its own base most likely at Exeter; the fourth major unit, Legio XX, Plautius likely kept at Camulodunum with some auxiliaries as a reserve force.
-Some years would pass before the provincial seat would be moved to Londonium, which came into existence later in Plautius' tenure.
+Some years would pass before the provincial seat would be moved to Londinium, which came into existence later in Plautius' tenure.

-In 47 CE, Plautius was replaced by Publius Ostorius Scapula.
+In 47, Plautius was replaced by Publius Ostorius Scapula.
 On his return to Rome and civil life, Plautius was granted an ovation, during which the emperor himself walked by his side to and from the Capitol.